gitnacho/NativeScript/e2e/ui-tests-app/README.md

-***e2e tests execution***
+# e2e tests execution

 1. Local setup
-    - install appium and all requirments related to `nativescript-dev-appium` plugin usage
+   + install appium and all requirments related to `nativescript-dev-appium` plugin usage
-    - download images:
+   + download images:

+     ``` Node
-        ```npm run load-images Emulator-Api23-Default "iPhone X 12"```
+     npm run load-images Emulator-Api23-Default "iPhone X 12"
+     ```

      or load multiple folders:

+     ``` Node
-        ``` npm run load-images Emulator-Api23-Default Emulator-Google-Api28 "iPhone X 12"```
+      npm run load-images Emulator-Api23-Default Emulator-Google-Api28 "iPhone X 12"
+     ```

      or load all folders:

+     ``` Node
-        ``` npm run load-images all```
+      npm run load-images all
+     ```

-        This command will download https://github.com/NativeScript/functional-tests-images/tree/master/uitestsapp and sparse all passed directories [emulator-name|simulator-name]
+     This command will download <https://github.com/NativeScript/functional-tests-images/tree/master/uitestsapp> and sparse all passed directories [emulator-name|simulator-name]

-    - rename/ create your device so that it matches folder name, respectively api level and density of emulators.
+   + rename/ create your device so that it matches folder name, respectively api level and density of emulators.

      You can also use scripts:

      `npm run update-emulators` to update your emulator density.

      If you need to download system image and create emulator use:

      `npm run update-emulators -- --update-system-images`

-2. Test execution
+1. Test execution
-    - Run test compilation in separate terminal and don't kill it.
+   + Run test compilation in separate terminal and don't kill it.

      `npm run test-watch`

-    - It is highly recommended during the development to use
+   + It is highly recommended during the development to use

      `npm run test [android|ios]` along with `tns run [android|ios]`.
 This command will use already installed app on the device.
      For example: Open terminal1 and run: `tns run android` and open new terminal2 and run: `npm run test android`

-3. Debug test.
+1. Debug test.
-    - Run:
+   + Run:

      `npm run e2e-debug [android|ios]`

      run in separate console and don't kill it.
 This command will start appium server and driver and use the installed app on the device but it will not execute tests.

-    - Go to vs code debugging and use a config like:
+   + Go to vs code debugging and use a config like:

-    ```
+    ``` YAML
         {
             "type": "node",
             "request": "launch",